In this article, I’ll be recommending 15 fast-growing evergreen shrubs for the sake of your privacy, shade, and screening.

 These shrubs feature pink weeping stems and green, pink, and white mottled foliage.

-For ultimate privacy, you can plant them in large masses to form thick hedges.
+You can plant them in large masses to form thick hedges for ultimate privacy.

 You can try these varieties –